thebentern/clean-code-study/Chapter-2.md

 * Don't make other developers have to translate into words they know.

-## How to name Classes

-* Use nouns or noun phrases to identify classes and objects, since they things not actions.

-## How to name Methods

-* Use verbs or verb phrases to identify methods by the actions they are performing.

-## Don't be cute

-* Don't sacrifice clarity for the chance to tell a joke.

-## Use solution domain names

-* Your peers are developers and should be familiar with patterns such as Factory, Command, Vistor, etc.

-## Add meaningful context

-* Variables can be ambiguous or unclear by themselves.
-Context is needed to give them meaning

 ## Don’t add gratuitous context

 * Don't append the product or brand to everything.

 * This clutters names with unnecessary fluff and makes it more difficult to search.

+## Don't be cute

+* Don't sacrifice clarity for the chance to tell a joke.